Slovenia

 In Slovenia, every road is a passage into a fairy-tale, a dive into Europe's unspoiled beauty.
 Grab the wheel, take a deep breath, and set forth on a Slovenian adventure that is bound to linger in memory long after the journey ends.

-Vršič Pass is a high mountain pass at an elevation of 1.632m (5,354ft) above the sea level, located on the boundary of Upper Carniola and Gorizia regions, in Slovenia.
-It is one of the highest roads of the country.
+Vršič Pass is a high mountain pass at an elevation of 1,632m (5,354ft) above sea level, located in Slovenia.
+The road through the pass was built by prisoners in 1915, and it is one of the highest roads in the country.

-Mangartsko sedlo is a high mountain pass at an elevation of 2.067m (6,781ft) above the sea level located in Slovenia.
+Mangartsko sedlo is a high mountain pass at an elevation of 2,067m (6,781ft) above sea level located in Slovenia.
 It’s said to be the highest-lying road in the country.

 Located in southern Central Europe, Slovenia is an inspiration for mountain and hill lovers.
 The territory is mostly mountainous.
 Very few countries, even considerably larger ones, can boast the landscape diversity found in this country.